 (3) For purposes of diagnosis, treatment or follow-up.

 (5) To a medical examiner authorized to conduct an autopsy on a child or an inquest on the death of a child.

-(6) Health facility staff committees or accreditation or oversight review organizations which are conducting program monitoring, program evaluation or service reviews, including the Child Death Review Commission conducting reviews pursuant to Title 31.
+(6) Health facility staff committees or accreditation or oversight review organizations which are conducting program monitoring, program evaluation or service reviews, including the Maternal and Child Death Review Commission conducting reviews pursuant to Title 31.

 (7) Individuals who have access to an electronic medical record (EMR), in which the information is retained pursuant to § 1203(a)(6) of this title, or a health information exchange.

 (8) Pursuant to Chapter 9 of this title as it relates to investigation of child abuse.